yueguoguo/yueguoguo.github.io/_posts/2022-12-28-babysitting-vs-machine-learning.md

   <footer><cite title="Boss Baby">Boss Baby</cite></footer>
 </blockquote>

-# Machine learning va babysitting
+# Machine learning vs babysitting

 Babysitting can be formalized as an engineering problem which is similar to machine learning.
 The main task of the babysitting problem is to *take care of a